mosaic-design-system/docs/src/guidelines/accessibility.md

       ## Colour blindness

       When using colour, it is vital that we consider how that colour may be interpreted.
-Not just by users without visual impairments, but by those using assistive technology or have one of the following types of colour blindness:
+Not just by users without visual impairments, but by those using assistive technology or have one of the following types of colour blindness (with example images below):

-      * **Tritanopia** - reduced sensitivity to blue light (this one is extremely rare)
+      * **Protonopia** (top right) - reduced sensitivity to red light

-      * **Protonopia** - reduced sensitivity to red light
+      * **Deuteranopia** (bottom left) - reduced sensitivity to green light (this is the most common)

-      * **Deuteranopia** - reduced sensitivity to green light (this is the most common)
+      * **Tritanopia** (bottom right) - reduced sensitivity to blue light (this one is extremely rare)

       * **Greyscale** - completely devoid of colour.
 Can only see different shades of grey